fastify/releasify/README.md

 #### Examples

-Release minor of "your-module" with 2FA on npm and customizing the GitHub release message:
+The following example shows how to release a minor version of `your-module` to NPM (using 2FA authentication) with a custom GitHub release message:

 ```sh
 export MY_ENV_OAUTH_KEY 0000000000000000000000000000000000000000